NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 - [ ] Ask AI for help styling the login form.
 You could say: "How can I style the container to center a login form on the page?".
 Try giving it the code you already have and asking it to generate the style for it.

 **Explanation:**
-- We used AI to guide us in applying a CSS Reset, centering the login form, and styling the input fields and buttons for a cohesive and consistent design.
+- You used AI to guide us in applying a CSS Reset, centering the login form, and styling the input fields and buttons for a cohesive and consistent design.

 ## 5. **Testing Your Project**
-Now, let's see how your styled project is coming along.
+Now, check to see how your styled project is coming along.

 - [ ] Open your `index.html` file in a web browser.